troglobit/xplugd/README.md

 Usage
 -----

-Program usage:

-    xplugd [option] [XPLUGRC]
+    xplugd [-hnpsv] [-l LEVEL] [FILE]

     -h        Show help text and exit
-    -l LEVEL  Set log level: none, err, info, notice*, debug -n        Run in foreground, do not fork to background -s        Use syslog, even if running in foreground, default w/o -n -v        Show version info and exit
+    -l LEVEL  Set log level: none, err, info, notice*, debug -n        Run in foreground, do not fork to background -p        Probe currently connected outputs and output EDID info.
+    -s        Use syslog, even if running in foreground, default w/o -n -v        Show version info and exit

+    FILE       Optional script file argument, default ~/.xplugrc

-When the `XPLUGRC` argument is omitted `xplugd` defaults to use any `~/.xplugrc`.
-This file is called as a shell script on plug-in events with the following arguments:
+When `FILE` is omitted `xplugd` defaults to use `~/.xplugrc`.
+This file is called as a shell script on plug events with the following arguments:

     ~/.xplugrc TYPE DEVICE STATUS ["Optional Description"]
                 |    |      |